bolt/docs/docs/howto/building-multilingual-websites.md

 multiple ways to handle multilingual websites.
 This page describes one simple method to facilitate one.

-In short, with this method you'll duplicate every contenttype per language (or region).
+In short, with this method you'll duplicate every ContentType per language (or region).
 So this will only work for sites with a few languages or without too many contenttypes.